Gus lives in Milton, Ontario, Canada - just west of Toronto.

 "With the rapid advancement of the internet and the need to deliver data easily and securely to users via this powerful, but often confusing medium, we've invested many hours in developing templates and classes that integrate internet capabilities into the Clarion IDE in a way that lets you develop internet applications just like you develop desktop applications."

 "We've even added a user console right inside your Clarion applications that has the capability of instantly connecting you with web-base code changes, a user support forum, product downloads, on-line examples and across-the-web training; all at the click of a button.
 In fact, all of this internet connectivity is our own code, available to you as a subscriber, running inside the Clarion IDE environment."

-"Our tool set has grown tremendously over the last twenty years.
-In 2019 we celebrate the 24th year of commercial availability for The Clarion Handy Tools".
+"Our tool set has grown tremendously over the last twenty-five years.
+In 2021 we celebrate the 25th year of commercial availability for The Clarion Handy Tools".

-"Now with The Clarion Handy Tools in their 24th year, we've begun using the tagline, 24 Years Serving Clarion Developers on our home page at www.cwhandy.ca.
+"Now with The Clarion Handy Tools in their 25th year, we're using the tagline, 25 Years Serving Clarion Developers on our home page at www.cwhandy.ca.
 We've taken code-generation well beyond the relatively narrow confines of the standard Clarion IDE.
 We intend our tagline to also imply that we're dedicating ourselves to taking what were once ordinary Windows desktop-only Clarion applications and broadening the code you'll potentially be generating to address a range of non-windows devices and, where necessary, to employ non-clarion languages in an integrated way still from the Clarion IDE, or utilizing a variety of code-generating tools we're providing in our toolkit."

 "Over the years, we have invested thousands of development-time hours into the CHT toolkit."